-You might assume that teens who work are too busy to spend enough time on their schoolwork, but high school students who work between 10 and 15 hours a week tend to have better grades, according to Bureau of Labor Statistics.
+You might assume that teens who work are too busy to spend enough time on their schoolwork, but high school students who work between 10 and 15 hours a week tend to have better grades, according to the Bureau of Labor Statistics.
 For teens that always have to be hassled to do homework, getting a part-time job gives them less time to procrastinate.

 They Learn the Value of a Dollar

 For teens that think money grows on trees, getting a job is a great remedy.
-Nothing helps teenagers appreciate the value of a dollar like having to go out and earn it.
-Learning to deal with grumpy customers, standing on their feet for hours and having to occasionally sacrifice time with friends for work helps teens appreciate the money they are earning.
+Nothing helps teenagers appreciate the value of a dollar, like having to go out and earn it.
+Learning to deal with grumpy customers, standing on their feet for hours, and having to occasionally sacrifice time with friends for work helps teens appreciate the money they are earning.

 Plus, teens are more likely to spend their hard-earned money more wisely.
 Parents can help their teenagers learn how to budget and make smarter purchases.
-For example, instead of the latest and greatest smartphone, they may be more amenable to purchasing a pre-owned phone or one with a flexible payment plan, such as T-Mobile’s $0 down plans.
+For example, instead of the latest and greatest smartphone, they may be more amenable to purchasing a pre-owned phone or one with a flexible payment plan, such as T-Mobile’s $0 down plan.

 A Job Is a Confidence Booster